Calling All Authors and Illustrators in Kindergarten-3rd Grade:

 Will I get my original story back?

-If you would like your original story back, when you mail in your story, including postage.
+If you would like your original story back, include an envelope and postage when you mail in your story.
 After judging is concluded, we will mail back your original copy in the envelope you provide.

 When will the stories be judged, and how are they judged?